- Academic Affairs

 Work with the Office of International Services as you invite and make arrangements for international students, faculty, fellows, and staff.
 International visitors must obtain a visa appropriate for the proposed activities at UMB.

-- Host department completes the VSA form and emails it to the prospective visitor.
+- Host department completes the Visiting Scientist Agreement (VSA) and emails it to the prospective visitor.
 The VSA consists of 4 pages.
+Host department should complete the names, period of visit, UMB department information, and a brief description of the planned activities (research, training, observation) at UMB.

 - Visitor signs the VSA in two places, pages 2 and 4.

-- An authorized official of the visitor’s home organization signs the VSA in two places, pages 2 and 4.
+- Authorized official of the visitor’s home organization signs the VSA in two places, pages 2 and 4.
 (Leave blank if visitor does not have a home organization.)

-- The UMB department chair, center director or institute director signs the VSA on Page 2.
+- UMB department chair, center director or institute director signs the VSA on Page 2.

-- The host department emails the signed VSA to Janet Simons in SPA.
+- Host department emails the signed VSA to Janet Simons in SPA.
 In addition, the host department completes and emails the VSA Questionnaire or, when applicable, a copy of the completed J-1 visa request form.

 - SPA reviews the VSA and accompanying documents and may request additional information.
 SPA will notify the faculty sponsor and the department administrative contact if any issues are identified that will delay or prevent signature on behalf of UMB.